noiseprotocol/noise_spec/noise.md

 the protocol.
 Ephemeral key pairs are short-term key pairs that are typically used for a single handshake.

 2.3.
-DH functions and ciphersets
+DH and cipher parameters
 ---------------------------------

 A Noise protocol is specified abstractly by its handshake pattern.

-A set of **DH functions** and a **cipherset** instantiate the crypto functions to give a concrete protocol.
-The DH functions could use finite-field or elliptic curve DH.
-The cipherset specifies the symmetric-key functions.
+A set of **DH parameters** and **cipher parameters** instantiate the crypto functions to give a concrete protocol.
+The DH parameters could use finite-field or elliptic curve DH.
+The cipher parameters specifies the symmetric-key functions.

-3. CipherState and HandshakeState
+3.  `CipherState` and `HandshakeState`
 ==================================

-A Noise implementation can be viewed in terms of three layers:
+A Noise implementation can be viewed as three layers:

- * **DH functions** and a **cipherset** provide low-level crypto functions.
+ * **DH parameters** and **cipher parameters** provide low-level crypto functions.

- * A **`CipherState`** object builds on the cipherset.
+ * A **`CipherState`** object builds on the cipher parameters.
 The `CipherState` mixes inputs into a secret key and uses that key for encryption and decryption.

- * A **`HandshakeState`** object builds on the `CipherState` and DH functions.
+ * A **`HandshakeState`** object builds on the `CipherState` and DH parameters.

 The below sections describe each of these layers in turn.

 3.1.
-DH algorithm and cipherset functions
+DH parameters and cipher parameters
 ------------------------------------------

-Noise depends on the following **DH functions** and constants:
+Noise depends on the following **DH parameters**:

  * **`DHLEN`** = A constant specifying the size of public keys in bytes.